slice-so/hooks/src/examples/README.md

 ## Base Contracts

-- **OnchainAction**: Add arbitrary requirements and/or custom logic after product purchase.
+- **ProductAction**: Add arbitrary requirements and/or custom logic after product purchase.
-- **PricingStrategy**: Customize product pricing logic.
+- **ProductPrice**: Customize product pricing logic.
-- **PricingStrategyAction**: Provide functionality of both Onchain Actions and Pricing Strategies
+- **ProductPriceAction**: Provide functionality of both Onchain Actions and Pricing Strategies

 ## Key Differences from Registry Hooks

 Unlike the reusable hooks in `/hooks/`, these examples:
 - Are tailored for specific products/projects
-- Inherit directly from base contracts (`OnchainAction`, `PricingStrategy`)
+- Inherit directly from base contracts (`ProductAction`, `ProductPrice`)
 - Don't implement `IHookRegistry` (not intended for Slice frontend integration)
 - Serve as reference implementations and starting points